 Why More Women in Business is Better

-One big advantage women offer the business world and management in particular is that they have different sets of life and work experiences than men do and thus different perspectives.
-This leads to different opinions, different preferences, and different strategies.
-In turn, this diversity allows decision-making to become more multi-dimensional and thus more comprehensive.
+By bringing more women into the workplace, there’s an opportunity to prioritize diversity and encourage male and female collaboration.
+In turn, this diversity allows decision-making to become more multidimensional and thus more comprehensive.
 Boards with at least one female member tend to take longer to green-light acquisitions than all-male boards.
 This is because women tend to be more risk-averse and strategic than men.
 While this tendency may lead to smaller and/or fewer acquisitions, it also allows for more careful and more informed decisions.

-Times Are Changing — Sort Of
+How Times Are Changing

-The trend for women in business is growing.
-It is fueled by women determined to “lean in” and get into the big business game, millennials looking to define their own career paths, and many others who are more entrepreneurial in nature.
+Women currently exploring the world of business are being exposed to opportunities that haven’t always existed in the past.
 Mentorship programs are helping pull women up, further than ever before.
-At the same time, women are pulling together and creating their own networking, conferences, and meet-ups — but they still have a way to go.
+At the same time, women are pulling together and creating their own networking, conferences and meet-ups — but they still have a way to go.
 Women looking to start businesses or expand existing ones have less opportunity for funding, and overall they make less than men, even if they have the same title and education.

 Women must be considered seriously in business, be it as executives or entrepreneurs.
 They can bring different perspectives to the proverbial table and tend to be more strategic.
-This tendency may make them more risk-averse in acquisitions, but it also leads to greater success from a valuation standpoint in the start-up phase, when more calculated moves have the biggest impact.
+This tendency may make them more risk-averse in acquisitions, but it also leads to greater success from a valuation standpoint in the startup phase, when more calculated moves have the biggest impact.
 It will take time to achieve workplace equality, but women in business is a trend that can and should be growing.